donmaruko/scavenger-rogue-game/README.md

 ## Introduction

 Scavenger is a text-based Rogue-like adventure game where you control a voyager drone exploring a perilous area of a distant planet in search of oxygen cores.
-Your mission is to collect as many cores as possible, defeat hostile bogeys to gain extra cores, and ultimately reach the exit to successfully complete each mission.
+Your mission is to collect as many cores as possible, defeat hostile bogeys to gain extra cores, and ultimately reach the exit to successfully complete each mission. **Best enjoyed on an old CRT running MS-DOS or Unix**

 **Note: This game is still in development, and improvements are ongoing.**